 First, camps may not consider it a “reasonable” modification to provide a separate meal for one camper when a busy summer camp is responsible for feeding hundreds of children simultaneously.

 Second, a camp may say attendance at their camp is a choice, and therefore a parent or child could choose a different summer camp that is known to accommodate individuals following special diets.

-While there isn’t a lawsuit testing the ADA’s pull when it comes to summer camps, should a camp be sued one day for denying a child “reasonable” accommodations, the Lesley University settlement will most certainly serve as a precedent case.
+While there isn’t a lawsuit testing the ADA’s pull when it comes to summer camps, should a camp be sued one day for denying a child “reasonable” accommodations, the Lesley University settlement will certainly serve as a precedent case.

 Can People with Celiac Disease Qualify for Disability Benefits?

-By classifying celiac disease as a “disability”, the ADA has created a grey area in determining if someone with celiac disease could qualify for Social Security disability benefits as well.
+By classifying celiac disease as a “disability,” the ADA has created a grey area in determining if someone with celiac disease could qualify for Social Security disability benefits as well.

-In order to qualify for disability benefits, an individual must prove, through detailed documentation, that their disability has hindered them from being able to work for one year or longer, and that inability to work is directly related to or caused by celiac disease.
+In order to qualify for disability benefits, an individual must prove, through detailed documentation, that their disability has hindered them from being able to work for one year or longer and that their inability to work is directly related to or caused by celiac disease.
 They must also prove they sufficiently followed their doctor’s orders.

 Given that celiac disease is managed through a gluten-free diet, and the vast majority of people are able to function normally with the disorder, it would be a long shot for someone to qualify for disability benefits solely because they have celiac disease.

 It would be important, however, for the person to work with their doctor – and potentially legal counsel – to get the proper documentation when a strong case can be made for disability benefits.

 In many cases, celiac disease, gluten intolerance, and food allergies would be considered a disability and is somewhat protected by the Americans with Disabilities Act.
 However, the ADA only says “reasonable” accommodations need to be made, and in many cases, the word “reasonable” is open to interpretation.